mithunpaul08/mean-teacher/pytorch/README.md

---labeled_data_percent: is the percentage or number of labels indicating the number of labeled data points amongst the entire training data.
+`--labels`: is the percentage or number of labels indicating the number of labeled data points amongst the entire training data.
+If its int, the code assumes that you are passing the actual number of data points you want to be labeled.
+Else if its float, the code assumes it is a percentage value.

-Details of other command line parameters can be found in `pytorch/mean_teacher/tests/cli.py`
+Further details of other command line parameters can be found in `pytorch/mean_teacher/tests/cli.py`

-note to self: initially we are using a dataset of 100 only of which 20% are only labeled.
-So try to keep the --labeled_batch_size 10 --batch_size 40

 #Testing